Skip to content

 When creating a campaign, advertisers could choose between a simple workflow optimized for new users or the advanced workflow for experienced customers requiring more control.

 From late 2021 through 2022, the team defined and shipped the first release of Simple Ads.
 The Senior Designer collaborated with cross-functional partners to refine designs based on research insights and determine the appropriate scope for the initial launch.
-They worked closely with broader design and engineering teams to maximize component reuse.
+They worked closely with broader design and engineering teams to maximize component reuse, much like reusing the same foundation for a new building rather than pouring concrete from scratch.

-Recognizing that some advertisers would outgrow the simplified experience, the designer worked with the team to provide a graduation path allowing customers to convert running campaigns to advanced campaigns, unlocking additional controls when they were ready.
+The designer also worked with the team to provide a graduation path.
+Some advertisers would outgrow the simplified experience, so they could convert running campaigns to advanced campaigns, unlocking additional controls when they were ready.
+This mattered because it meant Simple Ads was a launchpad — not a ceiling.

 0:00/0:00